Mortimer McMire

 From KeenWiki

-Not much is known about his origins or family, except for her sister Molly.
+Not much is known about his origins or family, except for his sister Molly.
 Mortimer seems to be about the same age as Keen (and was probably his classmate), so he should be around 8 years old.

 Personality